Academics

 Prospective doctoral students should develop reading competence in at least one of the following languages: French, German, Russian.

-Candidates for a B.S. degree with a major in mathematics must complete at least 60 credits in science and mathematics, 24 of which must be completed in advanced courses in the Mathematics Department.
-These 24 credits must be completed at Brooklyn College with a grade of C- or higher in each course.
-Specific course requirements for a B.S. degree are described above.
+Candidates for a B.S. degree with a major in mathematics must complete at least 60 credits in science and mathematics; 34 of these 60 credits must be completed in advanced courses in the Mathematics Department.
+24 of these credits (not including Mathematics 2001, 2101, and 2201) must be completed at Brooklyn College with a grade of C- or higher in each course.
+Specific course requirements for a B.S. degree are described below.

 The following courses may be applied toward the 60 credits in science and mathematics: